• Skip to primary navigation

 3. Gently roll the dough to around 2.5cm – 3cm in depth before cutting and placing onto the baking sheet and baking in the oven.

-5. Cut the first round of scones then gently bring the leftover dough together again before cutting more scones to use up the dough.
+5. Cut the first round of scones then gently bring the leftover dough together again before cutting more scones to use up the remaining dough.

 Other flavour combinations for scones?